Working In Partnership

 Project 2.6: Common burn risk assessment tool

-This project will deliver a single burn risk assessment tool, which will determine complexity level and community risk to improve interoperability between agencies planned burning risk assessments.
+This project is delivering a burn risk assessment approach, which will determine complexity level and community risk to improve interoperability between agencies planned burning risk assessments.

 Project 2.8: Common quality assurance system for fuel management

-This project will establish a single quality assurance system – based on complexity – and a Quality Assurance Framework to improve interoperability between agencies for planned burning quality assurance.
+This project is establishing a common quality assurance system and consistent statewide processes and mechanisms for continuous improvement and lesson management and sharing.
+This will improve interoperability between agencies for planned burning quality assurance.

 Project 2.9: Cultural burning practices